Isaac

 History

-Isaac Higgintoot attended Dartmouth College (‘Hello’); his area of study is unknown but he sought to distinguish himself through politics and the military.
+Isaac was born in 1742 to Harold and Mary Higginbottom, who changed their name to ‘Higgintoot’ in order to avoid some ‘outstanding bank debts’ (‘The Silent Partner’).
+Isaac attended Dartmouth College (‘Hello’); his area of study was likely law since Sam’s biography identified him as having worked as an attorney when he was alive.
+He also held the jobs of barber (possibly in the Continental Army but he possibly did this while going to school) and also as a squirrel taxidermist.
 Isaac sat on the precipice of U.S. history, an observer and bit player in the creation of the new country, but not making the significant contribution he truly wanted to make.
 He served as a delegate to the Second Continental Congress (‘Alberta’s Fan’), and knew many notable early American leaders.
 He was also married, to a ‘handsome woman’ named Beatrice, but they slept in separate bedrooms during their marriage. (‘Hello’).

 Isaac took great pride in his military career, achieving the rank of captain in the U.S. Continental Army.
 In 1777, Isaac created a weapon he called the ‘Eyesaac’ — a spy glass attached to a musket — to spy on British Lt.
 Col. Nigel Chessum across the battlefield (‘D&D’).
 Not long thereafter, Isaac accidentally discharged the weapon, killing Nigel, an anguishing secret Isaac kept for over two centuries.